anxkhn/azure-ai-900-exam-prep/questions.md

 ---

 If you found this repository helpful, please leave a star.
-Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/anxkhn) or [Twitter](https://x.com/anxkhn) if you need any assistance.v
+Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/anxkhn) or [Twitter](https://x.com/anxkhn) if you need any assistance.